Back to blog

 Companies can offer you access to their group’s health insurance plans or give you the option to buy one.
 Finding health coverage is more difficult for 1099 workers and some insurance companies do allow businesses to extend health benefits to independent contractors.

-As you can see, being a 1099 employee comes with a lot of responsibilities and self-discipline, but the benefits it will bring you are definitely worth the hard work.
+Being a 1099 contractor comes with many responsibilities and requires self-discipline.
+However, the benefits you gain are worth the hard work.